gear-tech/gear/utils/gear-replay-cli/README.md

 <br/>

-## Replaying block with `remote-ext-tests-replay-block` custom CLI
+## Replaying block with `gear-replay-cli` tool

-The `remote-ext-tests-replay-block` CLI hides away the complexity of the generic `try-runtime`.
+The `gear-replay-cli` tool hides away the complexity of the generic `try-runtime`.
 The execution strategy used to apply a block is `ExecutionStrategy::NativeElseWasm`, which in case of the correct `RuntimeVersion` will allow using the native implementation of the `Core` runtime api.

 Only live chain state (via remote externalities) is currently supported.

-Another difference from the `try-runtime` API is that in `remote-ext-tests-replay-block` CLI the block (hash or number) provided as the `--block` argument is the one whose extrinsics we want to apply.
+Another difference from the `try-runtime` API is that in `gear-replay-cli` the block (hash or number) provided as the `--block` argument is the one whose extrinsics we want to apply.
 It means the blockchain state we scrape from the live chain would correspond to the previous block with respect to the one provided.
 If the `--block` argument is omitted the last finalized block from the live chain is used.

 <br/>